Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithCustomModel.md

 ## Use a custom model to analyze a document from a file stream

-To analyze a given file at a file stream, use the `StartAnalyzeDocument` method.
+To analyze a given file at a file stream, use the `AnalyzeDocument` method.
 The returned value is an `AnalyzeResult` object containing data about the submitted document.

 ```C# Snippet:FormRecognizerAnalyzeWithCustomModelFromFileAsync
 string modelId = "<modelId>";